r57zone/Half-Life-Alyx-novr/README.md

 ";" | Throwing items (grenades, energy balls, and so on).
 To throw an energy ball in chapter 11, you need to double press the button | Movement of the left controller forward
 End | The throw of the energy ball (Chapter 11: Point Extraction) | Left controller movement Delete | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
-PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down Numpad - | Reset move down and up | Return to position before moving "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
+PageUP and PageDown | Move up and down | Moving controllers and head up and down Numpad - | Reset move down and up | Return to position before moving "{" and "}"  | Moving the left controller up and down, in the movement mode of the left controller (right mouse button) | Move left controller up in height
-"}" | Moving the left controller down, in the movement mode of the left controller (right mouse button) | Move the left controller down in height
 Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - Сhapter 5: North Star), reset after use | Rotation of both controllers
 "Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation